Home of the Tallest Redwood Trees & Smith River Recreation

 Share a drive with someone special as you motor around lush forests of colossal redwoods.
 Howland Hill Road is an unpaved and unforgettable 10-mile scenic drive.
 Stop along the many turnouts to step out of the car to get an overhead view of the dense greenery.

 Gather your crew around a campfire in a Star Wars-worthy forest to swap stories and share S’mores.
 Admire the starry night under a glowing vault of ancient trees.
 The park has more than 80 well-equipped campsites, some large enough for RVs (but there are no hookups).
 Feeling ambitious?
-Barbeque like a Texas ‘Que Tycoon on the park’s shared open-air barbeque pit complete with a crank for that perfect temp.
+Barbeque like a Texas ‘Cue Tycoon on the park’s shared open-air BBQ pit complete with a crank for that perfect temp.

 Get lost for days in all the stellar activities throughout the park.
 Keep reading for suggestions on kayaking, rafting, fishing, horseback riding, mountain biking and more.